 Membrane fluidity is also influenced by the components of the membrane.

-Membranes rich in unsaturated fatty acids are more fluid that those dominated by saturated fatty acids because kinks in the unsaturated fatty acid tails at the locations of the double bonds prevent tight packing.
+embranes rich in unsaturated fatty acids are more fluid that those dominated by saturated fatty acids because kinks in the unsaturated fatty acid tails at the locations of the double bonds prevent tight packing.

 The steroid cholesterol is wedged between phospholipid molecules in the plasma membrane of animal cells.